 “…a great stride has been made when we turn our back on the real…and watch for the hour at which the storm that has been gathering during our unconscious sleep will break with sufficient force to make sleep cease.”

-Justin Brice (b.
-1974) is an American visual artist whose large-scale photographs explore the themes of ecology, time and change.
-His work is inspired by Northern Song Dynasty landscape painters, the Hudson River School, NASA, climate change and biology.
+Justin Brice Guariglia (b.
+1974) is an American visual artist whose large-scale photographs explore the landscape of the anthropocene.

 He currently lives and works in Brooklyn, New York.